HackerEcology/SuggestU/suggestu/scrapers/README.md

-- To list all spiders: http://localhost:8000/scrape/_all
+- To list all spiders: http://localhost:8000/scrape/_spiders

 - To list all jobs: http://localhost:8000/scrape/_jobs

+- To list all items: http://localhost:8000/scrape/_items

 - To render one of the spiders: http://localhost:8000/scrape/render/SPIDER_NAME/JOB_ID